 The more I write, the more I am taken with it, the magic of the word.
-Turn the wrist and your word is a clear brook.
-Flick, and you have a blade, or a balm.
+Turn the wrist, and hold out a balm.
+Flick, and you have a blade.
 To be able to put out one, two, three words for a title and draw people in; convince them to pause in their hurried steps and step inside, there is a power in that.
 They pull up a seat, and some linger and chat.
-Some cry a little; other times they walk out still laughing because it was the room of your childhood they had entered and they remembered.
-The window to your marriage you’d opened and they know.
-It was your messy soul they inhabited briefly, experienced from the inside out and they blushed a little.
+Some cry a little; other times they walk out still laughing because it was the room of your childhood they had entered, and they remembered.
+The window to your marriage you’d opened, and they know.
+It was your messy soul they inhabited briefly, experienced from the inside out, and they blushed a little.
 It was their one-minute confessional before they drew the door back out to the light.

 There is something religious about writing for me.
 It calls for devotion, affection, discipline, even bloody sacrifice.
 And it’s redemptive, every word sacred.
 If you pile on the descriptors, especially those adjectives and adverbs you are so fond of, you reveal a lack of faith in the rest of your words, either in the potency of language or your own ability to cherry-pick its offerings.
 Your line must not be vivid enough, else why do you need four modifiers in a breath?
 Could you find one or two that do the job?
 I am full of faith.
 Let’s try this together.